-The data we routinely collect include members' full name, title, gender, membership type (junior or adult or senior), postal address, email address, and telephone number(s).
+The data we routinely collect include members' full name, title, gender, postal address, email address, and telephone number(s).
+Members of the SBU may also be members of other British Isles NBO (EBU etc) and we collect their identifying number to enable the transfer of points to the member's home union.
+We also collect BBO user names and may extend this to other identifiers which players might have or use to play bridge on the internet.
 For some of our members holding official positions or responsibilities we may hold additional information such as Club/District/Council official roles, committee memberships and tournament director roles.
+We no longer collect age bracket identities, e.g., junior, adult and senior.